noahtf13/blog/content/blog/police-stop.md

 While search rates are close to 2X for black individuals as white, I wanted to dig deeper and see if these disparities existed when controlling for other factors.
 At first look, there are strong disparities between treatment across races during traffic stops but what about income, time of day, and income of the neighborhood?
 The more I can control for these in my analysis, the sturdier any claims made will be.

+***
 **Note: You may notice that my search rates are higher than the investigation found.
 I don't currently know the source of the difference, but it may be a difference in methods, data source, or both.
 My current theory is that a `null` value in the `personSearch` and `vehicleSearch` columns was interpreted as no search occurring by the MDOH.
 I decided to ignore these values instead.
-If this theory can be confirmed I will change my analysis.**
+I contacted MDOH and If this theory can be confirmed I will change my analysis and add an edit here.**
+***

 # Data Sources
 ## Open Minneapolis Police Stop Data